Azure/Azure-Sentinel/Solutions/Azure Firewall/Playbooks/AzureFirewallConnector/readme.md

 ## Overview
 Azure Firewall is a cloud-based network security service, sitting at the edge of the Azure virtual network resources, to provide additional security beyond what is offered by NSGs. <br>
-This integration allows to automate response to Azure Sentinel incidents which contains IPs. <br>
+This integration allows to automate response to Microsoft Sentinel incidents which contains IPs. <br>
 I contains actions that work on: IP Groups, Azure Firewall and Azure Firewall Policy.